raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

 Encapsulation is a core principle of object-oriented programming.
 (Other styles of programming, such as functional programming, also value encapsulation, although they implement it in different ways).
 In OOP, encapsulation is achieved by objects having private state and exposing a public interface in the form of methods.

 JavaScript does not enforce private state, but it's easy to write well-encapsulated programs: simply avoid having one object directly manipulate another object's properties.
-Use fancy names like `_currentBalance` if you like, but fifty years after Smalltalk was invented, this is a well-understood principle.
+Fifty years after Smalltalk was invented, this is a well-understood principle.

-Obviously, code will have dependencies.
-A will depend on B and B will depend on C, and dependencies are transitive, so A depends on B and C. Encapsulation doesn't eliminate dependencies, but it does limit the *scope* of the dependencies: If you change B and C, you will not break A provided that you do not remove or change the externally observable behaviour of any of the methods A uses.
+Obviously, code will have dependencies. `A` will depend on `B`, and `B` will depend on `C`, and dependencies are transitive, so `A` depends on `B` and `A` also depends on `C`.
+Encapsulation doesn't eliminate dependencies, but it does limit the *scope* of the dependencies: If we change `B` and/or `C`, we will not break `A` provided that we do not remove or change the externally observable behaviour of any of the methods `A` uses.

-So far so good. or at least, it is if A, B and C are objects and/or functions.
+So far so good. or at least, it is if `A`, `B` and `C` are objects and/or functions.
 For example:

     function depositAndReturnBalance(account, amount) {
       return account.deposit(amount).balance();